projectatomic/atomicapp/docs/file_handling.md

 * `/tmp/<atomicapp_name>`: Host directory for temporary Nulecule files.
 May be overriden.
 * `/tmp/<atomicapp_name>/.workdir`: Host directory for artifact template files with variable substitution.

+## Artifact path

+Local path to an artifact file or a directory containing artifact files as its immediate children.